fangkai12303/neo-experiment/README.md

 You have been placed into the development team, whose current goal is to build a dashboard which will display the information gathered from the smart meters.

-Unfortunately, two members of the team are on annual leave, and another one has called in sick!
-You are left with another ThoughtWorker to progress with the current user stories.
-This is your chance to make an impact on the business, improve the code base and deliver value.

 ## Requirements

 The project requires [Node v14.16.1](https://nodejs.org/en/download/) or higher.